FINANCIAL AID POLICIES HANDBOOK 2016-17

 Your Financial Aid Award

 To make Colorado College affordable, it is our goal to provide a financial aid award by evaluating the results of the financial aid application process.
-Your financial aid award may be the four-year affordability plan award, a one-year award or an award only for your eligibility for federal financial aid.
+Your financial aid award will be a one-year award or an award only for your eligibility for federal financial aid.
 Based on the results of your application for financial aid, we are providing one of these awards which is indicated on your award letter.

-A One-Year Award means that due to your family’s circumstances, we are providing a need-based award for the 2014-15 year but we will require that you re-apply for need-based financial aid annually.
+We require that you re-apply for need-based financial aid annually.
 To re-determine aid eligibility, you must complete a full financial aid application process each year that includes completing the CSS PROFILE and the FAFSA as well as submitting tax returns, W-2s, and other information as requested.
-If your family’s financial situation changes significantly at some point, you may also submit additional information to the financial aid office as an appeal.

 Federal Financial Aid Award